Update on Lynn Co. Drilling Activity

 Is there an easy way to determine if we still own these rights short of travelling to Lynn and Dawson Counties to research the records?
 Also, is it unusual that no one has approached us about this land since we were approached by several companies concerning the other mineral rights?
 Is it possible to contact companies to see if there is any interest in these rights if it is determined we still have ownership?

-Since I live no where near Lynn and Dawson Counties, this forum has been great for updates on the activity out there.
+Since I live nowhere near Lynn and Dawson Counties, this forum has been great for updates on the activity out there.

-We were approached last year about section 97 NE/4 in Terry County but it fell through, My wife is a great grandaughter to MB Sawyer, and we have some wells in Yoakum County.
+We were approached last year about section 97 NE/4 in Terry County but it fell through.
+My wife is a great granddaughter to MB Sawyer, and we have some wells in Yoakum County.
 If I were to visit friends out there what would I look for at the courthouse to see if we have other sections in Lynn and Terry Counties.
 I am still learning and want to help out the family as much as possible.

 There are probably experts on here who can tell you a quicker way, but as a novice last year, I did the following:

-1) You can research at the title companies if you have the exact description of the tracts - Survey Name, Block number and Section number, but there's a fee for that.
-Any deeds, leases, probates, etc., that involved that property are shown, with the Volume and page number given for where they're recorded at the County Clerk's office.
-(Or at least it was that way in Lynn Co.)
-You'd take note of any that involved your wife's family.
+1. You can research at the title companies if you have the exact description of the tracts - Survey Name, Block number and Section number, but there’s a fee for that.
+Any deeds, leases, probates, etc., that involved that property are shown, with the Volume and page number given for where they’re recorded at the County Clerk’s office.
+(Or at least it was that way in Lynn County.)
+You’d take note of any that involved your wife’s family.

-2) If you have the Vol. and pg. number, you can then look at the document at the county clerk's office and have copies made (for a small fee per page).
+2. If you have the Vol. and pg. number, you can then look at the document at the county clerk’s office and have copies made (for a small fee per page).
 I made copies of all transactions involving my family, both when it was bought, any past mineral leases, any sales, etc., because often the mineral rights were kept even if the surface rights were sold.

-3) If you don't have the specific book and pg., then there's also an alphabetical listing, both one for who it was 'from', and who it was 'to'.
+3. If you don’t have the specific book and pg., then there’s also an alphabetical listing, both one for who it was ‘from’, and who it was ‘to’.
 You could find the names involved, and it will show you the Vol. and pg. number to look at the document.

-4) I also researched any recent mineral leases on properties surrounding ours to get an idea of any surrounding activity.
+4. I also researched any recent mineral leases on properties surrounding ours to get an idea of any surrounding activity.

 It’s time-consuming and tedious, but a lot of fun to learn this aspect of family history!
 And maybe you’ll get lucky and find other mineral rights or royalties you didn’t know you had!